Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Health Vibes - Lack of Sleep Makes us Looney Tunes

-Nobody likes suffering from lack of sleep, and after some time it'll make you looney tunes.
-You need sleep like you need food, and it must be quality sleep.
-Sleep deprivation causes many mental & physical health issues that can turn into serious concern.
-Quality sleep helps many functions & parts of our being.
+Nobody likes suffering from lack of sleep, and after awhile - it'll make you looney tunes.
+You need sleep like you need air to breathe.
+Sleep deprivation causes mental, emotional & physical health issues that can turn serious.
+Quality & quantity of sleep are key for health and performance.

 Lack of Sleep Makes us Looney Tunes